-- o Money there's nothing to buy except at Check In and Check Out.
-Keep your money in the car. - Pets We have plenty of wildlife.
+- O Money Store accounts will be used for any purchases at the camp store and cash will not be accepted during the camp session.
+Funds can be added to store accounts at check-in or during the session via UltraCamp. - O Pets We have plenty of wildlife.
 Leave your pets at home.
-No taking home new pets either. - o MP3 players or any other type of ipod things. - o Electronic games. - Food We have a special security system to insure you don't bring food into the cabins - it's called ants.
-Really, don't bring food. - O Electronic books.
-You'll have to bring the real deal.
-The library is a good place for books. - O Cell Phones.
-Just in case you were confused the first time. - Personal Equipment including personal sports equipment- we have all you need - Vehicles leave these at home please if you want to drive yourself to camp, please call for information.
+No taking home new pets either - Food We have a special security system to ensure you don't bring food into the cabins - it's called ants.
+Really, don't bring food.

+- O Electronics i.e. tablets or ipads. - O Headphones or airpods. - O Cell Phones.
+Just in case you were confused the first time. - O Personal Equipment including personal sports equipment- we have all you need - Vehicles leave these at home please if you want to drive yourself to camp, please call for information.